 Look for entries that show real connections, such as:

-[TCP] connected
+[TCP] connected events

 💡 Note: If you see requests from unknown sources or traffic you didn't initiate, that's a strong sign your proxy is being used by someone else.